 Ongoing research continues to improve our understanding of how to address the persistent and costly problem of harmful and underage student drinking.
 Successful efforts typically involve a mix of strategies that target individual students, the student body as a whole, and the broader college community.

 Individual-level interventions target students, including those in higher-risk groups such as firstyear students, student athletes, members of Greek organizations, and mandated students.
 They are designed to change students’ knowledge, attitudes, and behaviors related to alcohol so that they drink less, take fewer risks, and experience fewer harmful consequences.
 Categories of individual-level interventions include:

 - Behavioral interventions by health professionals

 Strategies Targeting the Campus and Surrounding Community

-Strong leadership from a concerned college president in combination with an involved campus community and a comprehensive program of evidence-based strategies can help address harmful student drinking.
+The greatest chance for creating a safer campus will likely come from a combination of individual- and environmental-level interventions that work together to maximize positive effects.
+Strong leadership from a concerned college president, in combination with an involved campus community and a comprehensive program of evidence-based strategies, can help address harmful student drinking.

 For more information, please visit: www.collegedrinkingprevention.gov/CollegeAIM